aadvxe/AI-powered-portfolio/README.md

 ### 1. Chunking Strategy (Structure-Based)

-Unlike generic RAG systems that blindly split text into fixed character windows (e.g., 500 chars), this system uses **Semantic Structure-Based Chunking**.
+Unlike generic RAG systems that blindly split text into fixed character windows, this system uses **Semantic Structure-Based Chunking**.

 I realized that professional data is highly structured.
 Splitting a project description in half destroys context.
 Instead, the ingestion pipeline (`src/lib/rag.ts`) treats each logical entity as a discrete document: